peak-flow/oobabooga-macOS/README.md

 In the test-scripts directory, there are some random Python scripts using tensors to test things like data types for MPS and other compute engines.
 Nothing special, just hacked together in a few minutes for checking GPU utilization and AutoCast Data Typing.
 BLAS and LAPACK are no longer required to be build.

+## 12 Feb 2025 - Virtual Environment Utilities as been updates and released

+I've updated the Venvutil repository and released a new version.
+It now includes a new tool, `vdiff`  which will compare two different virtual environments and list the differences.
+It will also list the differences between the same virtual environment at different points in time.
+It will also list the differences between the Python packages in the virtual environment and the Python packages in the system.

+All the test scripts here have been moved in to that repository and there are many other tools for working with Python Virtual Environments and LLM's.

+I was able to get oobabooga to work, but had to make a couple of tweaks.
+I think I'm looking at other alternatives for the future, but this will work for now.

 ## 28 Nov 2024 - Announcing Venvutil: Streamlining Python Virtual Environments

 I’m excited to release **Venvutil**, a versatile toolset for building and managing Python Virtual Environments.
 While it’s still evolving, the current release offers several powerful features and solutions for common challenges, including workarounds for Meson builds for NumPy 1.26.4.

+If you are thinking about using NumPy for anything, you should use `numpy-compile` in the [Virtual Environment Tools repository](https://github.com/unixwzrd/venvutil) to build NumPy for Apple Silicon.
+There are some scripts you can run in there which will measure the performance of NumPy so you can see how it compares to other versions like the pre-compiled or bundled versions.

 ### Addressing the Meson Build Issue